20 Things You Need for a New Puppy

 9. Chew Toys

-When puppies are teething, they're compelled to chew.
+When puppies teethe, they're compelled to chew.
 This encourages their tiny puppy teeth to fall out and the adult teeth to emerge.
-It's better your puppy chews on a dog toy than your TV remote, eyeglasses, or smartphone, so get a multi-pack selection of chew toys and he can choose ones with just the right size and bite.
+It's better your puppy chews on a dog toy than your TV remote, eyeglasses, or smartphone, so get a good few chew toys and he'll settle on some favorites.
+As they grow into adults, Shelties chew a lot less but still engage in the behavior for mental stimulation.
+Howard loved chewing on soft plush toys like Skinny Pelts his whole life.
+Since they're soft and fluffy, they do get a lot more gunked up with dog drool—and for them, that's probably half the fun.

 10. Dog Toothbrush and Toothpaste